 All capital assets are capitalized at cost (or estimated historical cost) and updated for additions and retirements during the year.
 Donated capital assets are recorded at their fair market values as of the date donated.
-The District increased their capitalization threshold from \$1,000 to \$5,000 during fiscal year 2013.
+The District's capitalization threshold is \$5,000.
 Improvements are capitalized.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend an asset's life are not capitalized.